CUCentralAdvancement/testing-methods/docs/training-cypress.md

 })
 ```

+In order to write your first test from scratch after browsing a few examples, please follow these steps:
+- Complete the Cypress training guide: https://docs.cypress.io/guides/getting-started/writing-your-first-test.html.
+- Spend five-minutes checking out the Cypress list of available commands. :
+- Add another test for something on the https://www.cu.edu website.
+Try to use some of the commands you found on the previous step.
+You can view
+a sample test in the example pull request here: [link]
-Once you've completed the steps, please make a pull request to this repository so that you can see how Github Actions will run the test in
+- make a pull request to this repository so that you can see how Github Actions will run the test in
 a continuous integration environment.
 You can look at this pull request to compare: [link]

 ![pic of PR]